xavisolesoft/TextToDigits/README.md

 ### Tested platforms

-- Tested on Windows 10 with Visual Studio 16 (2019) and Visual Studio 2019 CMake (3.8).
+- Tested on Windows 10 with Visual Studio 16 (2019) and Visual Studio 2019 Tools for CMake 1.0.
 - Tested on Windows 10 with Visual Studio 16 (2019) and CMake 3.18.2.
 - Tested on Ubuntu 16.04 g++ 5.5.0 and CMake 3.18.2.